-This is the legal contract with Housing NSW that you agree to when you receive a Bond Loan.
+This is the legal contract with FACS Housing that you agree to when you receive a Bond Loan.
 It is important you understand your rights, responsibilities and obligations under the Rentstart Bond Loan Agreement.
 If you need further assistance to understand the terms and conditions, you should seek independent advice.
-Housing NSW can provide you with details of a legal service if needed.
+FACS Housing can provide you with details of a legal service if needed.

 It is up to you to decide if you want a Rentstart Bond Loan.

-Housing NSW is not able to help you pay the bond for your tenancy if you do not want to agree to the terms and conditions of a Rentstart Bond Loan.
+FACS Housing is not able to help you pay the bond for your tenancy if you do not want to agree to the terms and conditions of a Rentstart Bond Loan.

 If you change your mind after accepting a Rentstart Bond Loan, you must first contact your landlord or real estate agent to organise an alternative payment method for the bond.
 Your landlord or real estate agent will need to return the Bond Lodgement form to Housing NSW.

 You must also phone FACS Housing on 1800 422 322 to cancel the loan.